NTHU-EE-CV-2018-Fall/homework-0/README.md

 Hi!
 I'm Skyler Chen from Power Mechanical Engineering, NTHU.
 Glad to take the course this semester.

 ## Why Computer Vision? [max 500 words]
-I major in DSP and a little bit AI, so I'm interesting in signal processing and it's application like speech recognition or computer vision.
+I major in DSP and a little bit AI.
+I am interest in how to deal with speech recognition, patternrecognition and computer vision.

 ## What do you want to achieve in the course? [max 500 words]
-I want to learn the utmost skill and concept of Computer Vision, and improve my programming skill also.
+I want to learn the utmost skill and concept of Computer Vision, and improve my programming skill.

 ## Due Date: Sept.
 28, 2018